Special Tertiary Admissions Test

-The Special Tertiary Admissions Test (STAT) is a group of three scholastic aptitude tests used for admission into undergraduate programs at Australian universities, for students without a recent Australian Tertiary Admission Rank (ATAR).
+The Special Tertiary Admissions Test (STAT) is a group of four scholastic aptitude tests used for admission into undergraduate programs at Australian universities, for students without a recent Australian Tertiary Admission Rank (ATAR).
 Some universities require STAT testing for admission to particular programs or courses.
 The Australian Council for Educational Research designs the examinations.
 The central tertiary admissions centre in each Australian state and territory and the University of Tasmania administer the STAT examinations.

 The STAT assesses core competencies in critical thinking and reasoning, rather than knowledge.
-Three types of STAT are in use:
+Four types of STAT are in use: